cma-open/simple/README.md

         - system workflow: run these from the command line
             - cli-simple
                 - Custom analysis calculation on two supplied integers
+                - A simple example of an argparse command line tool
             - confirm-config
-                - prints and logs the chosen config settings
+                - prints the chosen config  to terminal
+                - this command does not use the log files
+            - system-setup
+                - Sets up the system ready for use
+                - Logs the config to file, begins detailed system use logging
+                - Creates the required system directories (as set in the config)
             - create-data
                 - creates a test.nc netcdf file in outputs dir
             - create-data-options